Instructions to Authors

 Supporting Information: [briefly describe the content] This material is available on the Journal website at https://doi.org/10.2355/isijinternational.
 ISIJINT-20XX-XXX.

-Remember to upload the video file to the ScholarOne system.
+Remember to upload Supporting Information files to the ScholarOne system.

-When an article is published in its final form, the Supporting Information video will be uploaded as-is without going through a proofing process.
+When an article is published in its final form, Supporting Information will be uploaded as-is without undergoing a proofing process.
 Supporting Information is not released with Advance Online Publication.

 Manuscripts that are accepted for publication are copyedited and typeset by the journal’s production team before publication.
 The journal is published 12 times per year and continuously online as Advance Online Publication.
 All communication regarding accepted manuscripts is with the corresponding author.